SystemRDL/systemrdl-compiler/docs/known_issues.rst

 RDL spec allows parameters to be overridden via a dynamic property assignment.
-One feature described is the ability to modify a subset of an array of instances via dynamic assignment.
+One feature described is the ability to modify a subset of an array of instances via a dynamic property assignment.
 This would result in an array of instances that no longer share the same properties.

-Currently, I don't see a convincing reason to support dynamic property modifications to sub-ranges of an instance array.
+Currently, assigning sub-ranges of an instance array is not supported.
 Dynamic assignments are only supported when modifying the entire instance array, and without using an array subscript (even if the subscript is a range that represents the entire array).
+This feature is planned to be supported in the future.

 For example: